twopiharris/pathToCamelot/README.md

 - maxHealing
   - Maximum amount a character can heal between hits
   - Greater than 0
   - maxHealing will not be the amount the character heals everytime
+- armor
+  - Does the character have any protection
+  - Integer between 0 and 10

 #### Initializing